MP Estate Planning UK

 Family Members as Attorneys

-Appointing a family member as an attorney can be a natural choice, given the close relationship and understanding between the individual and their family.
-However, it’s crucial to consider whether the family member has the necessary skills and time to manage the responsibilities effectively.
+Appointing a family member as your attorney is the most common choice, given the close relationship and understanding between you.
+However, it’s crucial to consider whether the family member has the practical skills and willingness to take on the responsibility.

 Professional Attorneys

-Alternatively, appointing a professional attorney, such as a solicitor or a professional trustee, can provide a level of expertise that family members may not possess.
-Professionals are well-versed in managing financial and legal matters, ensuring that decisions are made in accordance with the law and in the best interest of the individual.
+Alternatively, appointing a professional attorney — such as a solicitor or a professional trustee service — can provide a level of expertise and objectivity that family members may not possess.
+Professionals are experienced in managing financial and legal matters, ensuring that decisions are made in accordance with the law and in your best interests.

 CriteriaFamily MembersProfessional Attorneys